Naushink27/GoRail-frontend-Update/README.md

   * All users.
   * All bookings.
   * Add train
 * Logout API for admin.
+# Day 15:
+* All errors solved.
+* Show password also updated
+* Tested app.

 ___________________________________________________________________________
 **** Errors:
 1. Please login first in booking api.